jeffersoncarpenter/casesplit/readme.md

 `bower install casesplit`

 Source code is at https://github.com/jeffersoncarpenter/casesplit.
-Comments and bugs should be submitted there as well.
+Comments and bugs should be submitted there.

 ## Example - Blog Posts